SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/index.md

 * [GetPaymentInstrumentAsync][getpaymentinstrumentasync] - Opens card readers to read card befor amount is known
 * [SetPaymentInstrument][setpaymentinstrument] - Sends a payment instrument (card number) to the terminal.
 Note!
 Only non PCI regulated cards.
 * [RequestToDisplayAsync][requesttodisplayasync] - Sends a message to be displayed on terminal
-* [RequestCustomerConfirmationAsync][requestcustomerconfirmation] - Display a yes/no question on the terminal and receive the result.
+* [RequestCustomerConfirmationAsync][requestcustomerconfirmation] - Displays a yes/no question on the terminal and receive the result.

 ## Other Available Methods